Plan the perfect garden with our interactive tool →

 White Birch Trees Information

-The white birch, also known as the paper birch and the canoe birch, is among the most utilized of all ornamental trees.
-White birch features a rounded shape when mature with a bark that makes it stand out in any season, especially in autumn when its leaves turn brilliant yellow.
-White birch exists across most of the American North, from Labrador westward to Alaska.
-Native Americans made extensive use of this tree and you can use it as well, but to enhance your landscape--not to construct canoes.
+Regardless of species, these trees feature a rounded shape when mature with white birch bark that makes them stand out in any season, especially in autumn when the leaves turn brilliant yellow.
+The cold-tolerant white birch grows across most of the American North, from Labrador westward to Alaska.

 spring image by iChip from Fotolia.com